Guest0x0/trebor/README.md

 - *enlarging* a small type (i.e. "shift to higher", universe polymorphism) is done via a explicit operator `~`.
-The operator accumulates on global variables and is structural on all other term formers
+The operator accumulates on global variables and is structural on all other term formers.
+In the surface syntax, you can only shift a globally defined variable.
+To shift more than one level, you can add the number of levels to shift after the "`~`", e.g. `~3 id`

+The implementation strategy comes from